The Adventures of Roderick Random: Characters

 Random's maternal uncle, he is a sailor who attempts to support Random as best as he can between voyages.
 His conversation is laced with nautical terminology.

+The character of "Captain Whiffle" is said to be modelled on Lord Harry Powlett, who became 6th Duke of Bolton.

+Several figures, such as Strap and Captain Whiffle, serve as comic or moral foils, illustrating contrasts between virtue, vanity, and hypocrisy.

 Themes

 Smollett offers a vicious portrayal of hypocrisy, greed, deceit and the snobbery peculiar to the times, especially among the upper and middle classes.
 He exposes the brutality, incompetence and injustice of the Royal Navy at the Battle of Cartagena in 1741 and in relation to preferment, promotion and medical treatment.
-The novel embraces common 18th century topics such as privateering, slavery, prostitution, dowries, homosexuality, debtor's prison (the Marshalsea), political and arts patronage, the clergy, the practice of medicine and corruption.
+The novel embraces common 18th century topics such as privateering, slavery, prostitution, dowries, homosexuality, debtor's prison (the Marshalsea), political and arts patronage, the clergy, the practice of medicine, and corruption.
 Smollett experienced many of these first-hand and portrays them with a candid vigour.

-Throughout the novel, Random is referred to by him and others as a "North Briton".
+Throughout the novel, Random is referred to by the author and others as a "North Briton".
 The relatively recent Act of Union between England and Scotland in 1707 was still controversial.

+Reception and influence

+Upon publication in 1748, Roderick Random was a commercial success and helped to popularize the picaresque form in English fiction.
+Contemporary readers reportedly attributed the work to Henry Fielding, reflecting its popularity and stylistic kinship with Tom Jones.
+The novel helped define the picaresque mode in English fiction and is regarded as one of its earliest native examples.
+Smollett’s lively satire and episodic narrative influenced later authors, including Charles Dickens and Mark Twain, who admired and read his works.